cea-hpc/modules/INSTALL.rst

     .. versionadded:: 4.5

+.. instopt:: --enable-new-features

+ Enable all new features that are disabled by default due to the substantial behavior changes they imply on Modules 4.
+This option is equivalent to the cumulative use of :instopt:`--enable-auto-handling`, :instopt:`--enable-color`, :instopt:`--with-icase=search<--with-icase>`, :instopt:`--enable-extended-default` and :instopt:`--enable-advanced-version-spec`. (default=no)

+ .. only:: html

+    .. versionadded:: 4.7

 Optional Packages (the default for each option is displayed within parenthesis, to disable an option replace ``with`` by ``without`` for instance :instopt:`--without-modulepath<--with-modulepath>`):